Skip to Main Content

 Title

 The title is usually what grabs your attention first.
-If it looks relevant, explore the Abstract.
+If it looks relevant, move on to the Abstract, located below the title in the article.

 Abstract

-This summary of the article is a huge time saver.
-Read it in a few seconds to find
+Read it in a few seconds to find:

 • The need or problem that warrants examination.